The class group of a minimal model of a quotient singularity: Correspondence of effective divisors and homogeneous elements

 \section{Correspondence of effective divisors and homogeneous elements}

-To be able to deduce information on \(\Cl(X)\) via the ring \(\R(X)\), we use the connection between effective divisors and \emph{canonical sections} in the Cox ring \(\R(V/G)\) of \(V/G\).
+To be able to deduce information about \(\Cl(X)\), we use the connection between effective divisors and \emph{canonical sections} in the Cox ring \(\R(V/G)\) of \(V/G\).
 We recall this correspondence and adapt it to our setting.

 \begin{notation} For a divisor \(D\in \Div(V/G)\), we write \(\chi_{[D]}\in\Ab(G)^\vee\) for the character corresponding to the class \([D]\in\Cl(V/G)\) under the isomorphism in Theorem~\ref{thm:clgrpVG}. \end{notation}